BryanLoops/Python-Exercises/README.md

 # Python-Exercises.
-Exactly.
-# Python-Exercises
+# Bunch of exercises!